Bree Walker

+Early life

-Walker was born in Oakland, California and raised in Austin, Minnesota.
+Walker was born in Oakland, California, and raised in Austin, Minnesota.
 She inherited ectrodactyly, a rare genetic condition which causes missing digits and syndactyly, which causes fused digits.

 TV and radio

+After graduating from the University of Minnesota, Walker worked as a disc jockey in Kansas City, New York City and San Diego, where she went by Bree Bushaw, her first husband's name.

-Established and well into her career at the ABC affiliate KGTV Channel 10 in San Diego, Walker decided to go public with her ectrodactyly after previously keeping her hands hidden inside a pair of glove-like prosthetic ones.
-With them now clearly visible, she continued her newscasting career at KGTV, then moving to the rock station KPRI FM.
-She started her television career in 1980 at KGTV as a consumer advocacy reporter.
+She started her television career in 1980 at KGTV in San Diego as a consumer advocacy reporter.
+Established and well into her career at KGTV, Walker decided to go public with her ectrodactyly after previously keeping her hands hidden inside a pair of glove-like prosthetic ones.
+With them now clearly visible, she continued her newscasting career at KGTV.

 Acting

-Walker has also dabbled in acting, appearing as herself in the end-of-the-world science-fiction thriller, Without Warning (credited as Bree Walker-Lampley but referred to on screen as Bree Walker), and as television reporter, Wendy Sorenson, in The Chase.
+Walker has also dabbled in acting, appearing as herself in the end-of-the-world science-fiction thriller, Without Warning (credited as Bree Walker-Lampley but referred to on screen as Bree Walker), and as television reporter Wendy Sorenson in The Chase.
 She also guest-starred on an episode of the PBS children's series, Reading Rainbow, to talk about her disability.

 While watching the 2003 season of Carnivàle, an HBO television series about a Depression-era carnival traveling through the Dust Bowl, Walker noticed that no cast member had ectrodactyly.
 She requested, created, auditioned and won the role of Sabina the Scorpion Lady.
 Her portrayal of Sabina appeared in three episodes during the 2005 season.
 She showcased her webbed hands as the series probed public attitudes toward persons with highly visible disabilities.
 She based Sabina on characters she knew existed in the 1920s and 1930s carnival sideshows with names like "Lobster Girl" or "Lobster Boy."
 These were typically the best jobs people with ectrodactyly could have, with most others being hidden away.

 Walker furthered her acting career in 2006 by appearing as an inspirational woman with ectrodactyly on the fourth-season premiere of Nip/Tuck.

 Walker shares the on-camera narrator duties with Jon Elliott for the feature-length documentary film, Save KLSD: Media Consolidation and Local Radio, which was first screened in April 2012.
 It looks at the shrinking number of corporations that control the majority of what Americans watch and listen to on TV, radio, newspapers, and magazines.
 It was over four years in the making and was produced by Jon Monday and Jennifer Douglas, distributed by mondayMEDIA.
 She is also in the film as an expert, speaking at a media reform conference.